-substitution effect at all.
+The IRA is even less likely to increase savings because most tax benefits were provided to individuals who contributed the maximum amount - eliminating any substitution effect at all.
 (Note that over time, however, one might expect fewer contributions to be at the limit as individuals run through their assets).
 For these individuals, the effect of savings is unambiguously negative, with one exception.
 In the case of the front-loaded, or deductible IRA, savings could increase to offset part of the up-front tax deduction, as individuals recognize that their IRA accounts will involve a tax liability upon withdrawal.
-The share of IRAs that were new savings would depend on the tax rate--with a 28% tax rate, one would expect that 28% would be saved for this reason; with a 15% tax rate, 15% would be saved for this reason.
+The share of IRAs that were new savings would depend on the tax rate-with a 28% tax rate, one would expect that 28% would be saved for this reason; with a 15% tax rate, 15% would be saved for this reason.
 This effect does not occur with a back-loaded or nondeductible IRA.
 Thus, conventional economic analysis suggests that private savings would be more likely to increase with a front-loaded rather than a back-loaded IRA.

 Despite this conventional analysis, some economists have argued that IRA contributions were largely new savings.
 The theoretical argument has been made that the IRAs increase savings because of psychological, "mental account," or advertising reasons.
 Individuals may need the attraction of a large initial tax break; they may need to set aside funds in accounts that are restricted to discipline themselves to maintain retirement funds; or they may need the impetus of an advertising campaign to remind them to save.
-There has also been some empirical evidence presented to suggest that IRAs increase savings.
-This evidence consists of (1) some simple observations that individuals who invested in IRAs did not reduce their non-IRA assets and (2) a statistical estimate by Venti and Wise that showed that IRA contributions were primarily new savings.
+There has also been some empirical evidence presented to saving.
+A study by Eric M. Engen (Federal Reserve Board) and William G. Gale (Brookings Institution) found that 401(k) plans, which are similar to IRAs in some ways, did not have much effect on savings.
+See "Debt, Taxes, and the Effects of 401(k) Plans on Household Wealth Accumulation, May 1997.
+A recent simulation study in the American Economic Review, while not based on direct empirical evidence, suggests only a small fraction of IRA contributions represent net savings.
+See Ayse Imrohoroglu, Selahattin Imrohoroglu, and Douglas H. Joines, "The Effect of Tax-Favored Accounts on Capital Accumulation," (vol. 88, September 1998, pp. 749-768).